savchenko/windows10/README.md

 At present, main considerations are:
 * Ability to use [well-tested FDE](https://docs.microsoft.com/en-us/windows/security/information-protection/bitlocker/bitlocker-countermeasures) that it tied to TPM _and_ user-supplied secret.
 While it is possible to implement something similar via `keyscript` in `/etc/crypttab`, such ~bodging~ hacking is not a default modus operandi of LUKS.

-	And while there is `clevis`, "TPM + user password" setup that supports additional backup keys and automatic roll-over after kernel upgrades is not a supported model of any major Linux distribution as in Q1 2020.
+	And while there is `clevis`, _"TPM in conjunction with user password"_ and additional backup keys with automatic roll-over after kernel upgrades are not supported by any major Linux distribution as in Q1 2020.
 * Commercial-grade Type-1 hypervisor.
 * Application firewall with the [WFP layer](https://docs.microsoft.com/en-us/windows/win32/fwp/windows-filtering-platform-start-page) that allows building additional rules on top of the same engine.
 Usable GUIs to manage WFP and CLI for the Windows Firewall itself.
 * Handy software that is not available under Linux or \*BSD.